nismod/energy_demand/docs/documentation.md

 ### 12.3 Carbon Trust advanced metering trial

-The (Carbon Trust, 2007) advanced metering trial dataset contains hourly electricity and gas demand measurements for different service (business) sectors from over 500 measurement sites broken down in sectors.
+The [Carbon Trust (2007)](http://data.ukedc.rl.ac.uk/simplebrowse/edc/efficiency/residential/Buildings/AdvancedMeteringTrial_2006/) advanced metering trial dataset contains hourly electricity and gas demand measurements for different service (business) sectors from over 500 measurement sites broken down in sectors.
 The Carbon Trust data does not allow distinguishing between different end uses within each sector.
-According to the dominant fuel type of each end use, either aggregated gas or sector specific load profiles are therefore assigned.
-For ‘water heating’, ‘space heating’ and the ‘other_gas_enduse’, all gas measurements across all sectors are used, because the sample size was too little to distinguish between gas use for different sectors.
+According to the dominant fuel type of each end use,either aggregated gas or sector specific load profiles are therefore assigned.
+For ‘water heating’, ‘space heating’ and the ‘other_gas_enduse’, all gas measurements across all sectors are used, because the sample size was too small.
 For all other end uses, sector specific electricity load profiles are assigned.
-The provided sectors in the data trial do not fully correspond to the ECUK sectors (see Table 5) and where a sector is missing, the aggregated profiles across all sectors are used.
-No technology specific load profiles are used.
+The provided sectors in the data trial do not fully correspond to the ECUK sectors (see Table 5) and where a sector is missing,the aggregated profiles across all sectors are used.

 <table align="center">
   <tr>